 OBD2 Error Codes: P0014, P0015, P0016, P0017

-Your car’s timing belt is essential for maintaining combustion, as it synchronizes the movement of the crankshaft and camshaft.
+Your car’s timing belt is crucial for maintaining combustion, as it synchronizes the movement of the crankshaft and camshaft.
 This ensures the intake and exhaust valves open and close in sync with the pistons.

 How To Fix A Car With RPMs That Fluctuate While Accelerating